Miguel26-pixel/FEUP-IART/README.md

 #### --genetic

 Algorithm used to solve the problem is the Genetic Algorithm.
 This option requires -i to be specified.
-Optional parameters: -p, -mc, -e
+Optional parameters: -p, -mc, -e, -hc

 ##### -p